 DropFunnels Review Conclusion

-If you are searching the market for a wallet friendly funnel builder, or a bank happy membership site to host your training, then I would say DropFunnels might be the platform for you.
+If you are searching the market for a wallet-friendly funnel builder, or a bank happy membership site to host your training.
+I would say DropFunnels might be the platform for you.

-The funnel editor, and pre-build themes etc are easy to use and install, plus they offer share funnels, so as the community grows, I suspect so will the number of funnels avaiable for people to play around with.
+The funnel editor and pre-build themes are easy to use and install.
+They also offer share funnels, so as the community grows, I suspect so will the number of funnels available for people to play around with.